timonf/twigony-bundle/README.md

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/a20684cb-83aa-486f-8bec-e0a4cd3ae307/mini.png)](https://insight.sensiolabs.com/projects/a20684cb-83aa-486f-8bec-e0a4cd3ae307)

 Twigony is inspired by Symfony's [TemplateController](http://symfony.com/doc/3.3/templating/render_without_controller.html).
-Twigony provides default Controller actions for common use cases.
+Twigony provides default controller actions for common use cases.
 You are able to configure Twigony through your `routing.yml` file (like Symfony's TemplateController).

 Goals of Twigony: